• Disease Overview

 Signs & Symptoms

-The symptoms and rate of progression of Wolfram syndrome can be quite variable.
-The primary symptoms of Wolfram syndrome (diabetes mellitus, optic atrophy, diabetes insipidus and hearing loss) can emerge at different ages and change at different rates.
+The symptoms and rate of progression of Wolfram syndrome vary between affected individuals.
+The primary symptoms of Wolfram syndrome (diabetes mellitus, optic atrophy, diabetes insipidus, hearing loss and nervous system dysfunction) can emerge at different ages and change at different rates.
 If some of these symptoms never appear at all, the patient’s condition would be called a WFS1-related disorder.

-Most people affected by Wolfram syndrome develop insulin-dependent diabetes mellitus before the age of 16 (87%).
-The starches and sugars (carbohydrates) in the foods we eat are normally processed by the digestive system into glucose that circulates in the blood as one energy source for body functions.
+Most people affected by Wolfram syndrome develop insulin-dependent diabetes mellitus before the age of 16.
+The starches and sugars (carbohydrates) in the foods we eat are primarily processed by the digestive system into glucose, a sugar that circulates in the blood as one energy source for body functions.
 A hormone produced by the pancreas (insulin) allows muscle and fat cells to take up glucose.
 In diabetes mellitus, the pancreas does not make enough insulin so the cells cannot take up glucose normally and the blood sugar gets too high.
-In diabetes mellitus caused by the Wolfram gene, the patient needs daily injections of insulin to control the blood sugar.
-Symptoms of diabetes may include frequent urination, excessive thirst, increased appetite, weight loss, and blurred vision.
+In diabetes mellitus caused by WFS1 gene variants, the patient usually needs daily injections of insulin to control the blood sugar.
+Symptoms of uncontrolled diabetes include frequent urination, excessive thirst, increased appetite, weight loss and blurred vision.

-In addition, it is thought that almost all of those affected by Wolfram syndrome have primary optic atrophy (OA) and subsequent vision impairment of varying severity before the age of 16 (80%).
-The optic nerve conducts visual information to the brain for processing.
-Loss of the nerve fibers and/or their insulation (myelin) results in color blindness and reduced vision typically beginning in childhood and progressing with age, though some progress quickly and others slowly.
+The optic atrophy (OA) and subsequent vision impairment seen in Wolfram syndrome is of varying severity and is usually diagnosed before the age of 16.
+The optic nerve conducts visual information from the eye to the brain for processing.
+Loss of the nerve fibers and/or their insulation (myelin) results in color blindness and reduced vision typically beginning in childhood and progressing with age, with some patients progressing quickly and others slowly.

-Some people who have Wolfram syndrome also develop diabetes insipidus (42%).
-This is not related to diabetes or insulin.
-The only thing it has in common with diabetes is the symptoms of excessive thirst and urination.
-This condition results in excretion of large quantities of very watery-appearing urine and excessive thirst due to the brain not making enough of a hormone (vasopressin) that causes the kidneys to hold onto water.
+Some people who have Wolfram syndrome also develop diabetes insipidus (now also called arginine-vasopressin deficiency).
+Diabetes insipidus is not related to diabetes mellitus or to insulin.
+The only thing it has in common with diabetes mellitus is that both cause excessive thirst and urination.
+In diabetes insipidus, a part of the brain called the pituitary gland does not produce enough of a hormone called arginine vasopressin.
+Arginine vasopressin is a hormone that allows the kidneys to keep water in the body and to make concentrated, yellow urine.
+A deficiency of arginine vasopressin results in production of large quantities of very watery-appearing urine, which causes dehydration and excessive thirst.
 Patients tend to drink enormous quantities of fluid and urinate very often.
-Other symptoms may be dehydration, weakness, dryness of the mouth, and sometimes constipation, which may develop rapidly if the loss of fluid is not continuously replaced.
-Diabetes insipidus can be treated with vasopressin hormone replacement called dDAVP.
+Diabetes insipidus can be treated with vasopressin hormone replacement called dDAVP or desmopressin.

 Hearing loss is the fourth major symptom of Wolfram syndrome and occurs in approximately 48% of patients.
 This symptom may occur at any age and may be partial or complete.
-The hearing loss is due to a loss of sound perception transmitted by nerves (sensorineural).
+The hearing loss is due to a loss of sound perception transmitted by nerves from the ear to the brain (sensorineural).
 Symptoms may include loss of sound intensity or pitch, or loss of the ability to hear high tones.

 Some of the following additional symptoms may develop:

 Neurological symptoms such as poor smell, poor balance, an awkward, unbalanced way of walking (ataxia) and central sleep apnea can occur.
-In addition, imaging of the brain reveals that people with Wolfram syndrome have smaller brainstem and cerebellum volumes and smaller optic nerves than those without Wolfram syndrome.
+In addition, imaging of the brain reveals that in people with Wolfram syndrome, some parts of the brain are smaller than in typical brain scans.
+There is a smaller brainstem and cerebellum volume and smaller optic nerve than those without Wolfram syndrome.
 These differences may increase over time.

-Psychiatric and behavioral problems such as depression, anxiety and fatigue can occur in patients with Wolfram syndrome (26%).
+Psychiatric and behavioral problems such as depression, anxiety and fatigue can occur in patients with Wolfram syndrome.
 These symptoms may be related to the changes in the nervous system from Wolfram syndrome itself or to the psychological and quality of life burden caused by the effects of the disease.

-Bilateral clouding of the lens of the eyes (cataracts) (1%)
+Bilateral clouding of the lens of the eyes (cataracts) can occur in some patients.

 • < Previous section